FanboyAndChumChum/FanboyAndChumChum/README.md

 Plus, **I'm 18**.
 So, please don't try to be friends if you're not at least 16+.
 (I'm typically in the 18+ server anyway.)

-Other than that, I'm always down 2 talk and whtevr, so never be afraid 2 interact!!
+Other than that, I'm always down 2 talk and whtevr, so never be afraid 2 interact!! + If I ever don't respond I didn't see ur message!!
+So you can whisper me to make sure I do!

+ESPECIALLY if ur a fan of any of my faves, tho ESP FBACC.
+If u have any FBACC skins then absolutely show me I wanna see!!
+XD

+And I def don't mind showing some of mine as well. :D I currenly have around 42 FBACC skins!! ^_^

+That being said, you don't HAVE to be a fan of any of my interests to talk, if you want to talk to me for any reason I'll respond.
+XD

 ![image](https://i.pinimg.com/736x/4d/f9/ee/4df9eed2910fea4ae6446cbc7aa75726.jpg)